smseerat/AIW-Azure-Well-Architected-Framework/00-GettingStarted.md

 # Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
+1. Once the environment is provisioned, a virtual machine (LabVM) and lab guide will get loaded in your browser.
 Use this virtual machine throughout the workshop to perform the the lab.
-You can see the number on lab guide bottom area to switch on different exercises of lab guide.

    ![](./media/gs-05.png "Lab Environment")